remind101/docker-build/README.md

-`docker-build` is a small program for building, tagging and pushing docker images within circle CI.
+`docker-build` is a small script for building, tagging and pushing docker images within circle CI.

 It makes the following assumptions: